walmartlabs/lacinia-pedestal/docs/server-side.rst

 In most cases, the client will also send up GraphQL query variables.

-This results in a much smaller request; hundreds or even thousands of characters of in-request GraphQL query reduced to a few tens of characters of query name.
+This results in a much smaller request; hundreds or even thousands of characters of in-request GraphQL query reduced to a few tens of characters for the query name.
+This can make a considerable difference for clients, especially mobile clients with narrow upload bandwidth.

 Further, the server can cache the parsed representation of the GraphQL query; clients that use the same named query will see a modest (perhaps two or three millisecond) boost as the normal parsing stage can be